MahdiGhafoorian/Doc_lang_Identifier/README.md

    ```
    Each `E[i]` is a learnable vector (e.g., 100-dimensional).

-2. Averages the embeddings → one vector:
+2. Averages the embeddings to one vector:
    ```python
    avg_vector = mean([E[103], E[87], E[421]])
    ```